 “Water brings the distant near, bits of sound – sighs, gurgles, sucks, almost voices — connecting you with some other place, some other time, an experience from far away or long ago.” photographer Roni Horn, “Another Water”

 Being at sea alters your sense of time.

 Being on the sea, you can feel, if not hear and respond, the deep.
 The challenge in BELL 8 is to convey the experience of having a conversation unlike any you’ve had before.

 While we think of water in terms of cleansing, swimming, Narcissus, we have not returned the favor; we have been unconscionable terrorists, abusing the oceans through polluting, overfishing, overheating the planet.
-The goal of BELL 8 is to create such an homage to the sea, that everyone will literally begin to worship nature.
-The Wake segment in BELL 8 is an acknowledgement of our trespasses and efforts to nudge people to imagine a future when we will treat the ocean with respect.
+BELL 8 is an homage to the sea.
+Nature needs the love now.
+A sign of a dance to nature going viral would be that everyone stopped using straws, cleaned up their beach.

 Woven into this love song is a celebration of current efforts to heal the ocean – art made from the same plastic), sea goddesses designed to serve as artificial reefs, and efforts to manage kelp forests…

 With storms becoming the norm, we can imagine that Poseidon is getting his revenge.